-The Rossendale 60’s Festival has had a milestone year in 2017.
-It increased the number of events this year to 30 over 14 venues, and despite the atrocious weather the Festival will go down as the best attended yet.
-The organisers Barry Hyde and Pete Sweetmore have been blown away by the amount of effort that has gone into all of the events, and the response from the community in supporting them.
+The Rossendale 60’s Festival had a milestone year last year.
+It increased the number of events to 30 over 14 venues, and despite the atrocious weather the Festival will go down as the best attended yet.
+The organisers Barry Hyde and Pete Sweetmore have been blown away by the amount of effort that went into all of the events, and the response from the community in supporting them.
 But we are not yet satisfied.
 We want more!
 We are pleased to announce that we already have two new events for this year at Haslingden Community Link and The White Lion On Burnley Road in Rawtenstall.
 It provides a fantastic opportunity to bring your community together and raise the profile of your group or business.
 So if you have an idea for an event, please get in touch with Pete at firstname.lastname@example.org or Barry at email@example.com or mobile 07954294653.
 We will be glad to help.

 Photo courtesy of Dominic Salter